Tropical Fish

-A really odd looking fish, the African Butterfly fish can make an interesting addition to the right tank.
-When viewed from above their pectoral fins resemble butterfly wings.
+The African Butterflyfish is a really odd looking fish but might make an interesting addition to the right tank.
+When viewed from above the African Butterflyfish's pectoral fins resemble butterfly wings.
 They come from slow flowing rivers in Africa so it would be good to put them in a tank with slower water movement.
 They seem to float much of the time, so if you're looking for a really active fish this may not be the one for you.
 They are predatory and will eat smaller surface dwelling fish.

 These fish are notorious tank jumpers so a good hood with no escape points is needed.

-It's always a good idea to keep any new fish in a Quarantine Tank for a few weeks for monitoring before introducing them into your main tank.
+It's always a good idea to keep any new fish in a quarantine tank for a few weeks for monitoring before introducing them into your main tank.
 The African Butterfly can be sensitive to fluctuations in aquarium pH and temperature.
 You may also want to take a little longer when acclimating your fish to the tank water.
 Take an hour (instead of 15 minutes) and slowly add small amounts of tank water to the bag every 10 minutes or so.
+Or even better, do a slow drip acclimation.

-African Butterfly fish will accept smaller fish food including flakes, frozen, freeze dried and live foods (crickets and worms).
+African Butterflyfish will accept smaller fish food including flakes, frozen, freeze dried and live fish foods (crickets and worms).
 They may also eat smaller top dwelling fish.

 Scientific Name : Pantodon buchholzi